 In order to develop a geopotential model it is necessary to measure the gravitational acceleration directly or indirectly, and estimate the set of model coefficients (GM, , ) in a least squares sense on the basis of an adequately large number of such measurements.
 Direct measurements of the gravity potential are difficult, and typically involve highly sensitive gradiometers that measure the acceleration gradient.
 Indirect measurements of the gravity potential are obtained from precise tracking data for Earth orbiting satellites.
 Because of the difficulties of collecting global gravity measurements on land or sea, relevant global geopotential models did not exist before the days of artificial Earth orbiting satellites, and only the first few degree and order terms were known with some accuracy.

-However, a revolution in gravity model development has occurred after the year 2000, in the form of the three dedicated gravity field missions: CHAMP, GRACE and GOCE (expected to be launched in 2008).
+However, a revolution in gravity model development has occurred after the year 2000, in the form of the three dedicated gravity field missions: CHAMP, GRACE and GOCE.
 All three satellites employ precise global tracking via GPS, allowing continuous high quality orbit determination, and measure the gravity acceleration directly.
 The arrival of these dedicated gravity missions has essentially rendered any earlier gravity model obsolete.
 GRACE-only models of 360×360 resolution in degree and order (about 1×1 patches, with ~100 km resolution on the Earth’s surface) have demonstrated to be superior to any of the earlier combined models, even if these were based on the accumulated satellite data sets from three preceding decades.
 The GRACE models are accurate enough to investigate the temporal variability of the gravity field, for instance due to seasonal displacements of water masses.
-[RD.170]
+The EIGEN-6C4 model [RD.170] based on GOCE mission data with a resolution up to 2190 in degree and order (sub-degree, ~10km resolution) is one of the latest state of the art models to consider for gravity model applications.

 Guidelines for use

 The evaluation of a complete 360 × 360 geopotential model at every satellite location of interest represents a substantial computational effort that is usually both undesirable and unnecessary.
-This section explains how an adequate truncation level of the expansion series may be selected for a satellite orbit of interest, based on two elementary observations.
+This section explains how an adequate truncation level of the expansion series can be selected for a satellite orbit of interest, based on two elementary observations.

 The first observation is that the term in equations (D-1) and (4-4) leads to a rapid attenuation of the gravity potential with orbit radius r, so that the details of the geopotential become less and less notable at increasing height (in other words, the Earth rapidly turns into a point mass with increasing distance).

-The second observation is that the expansion series may always be safely truncated at a degree l that provides contributions of lower order of magnitude than the inherent noise level of the model itself.
+The second observation is that the expansion series can always be safely truncated at a degree l that provides contributions of lower order of magnitude than the inherent noise level of the model itself.

 Considering these observations, an adequate truncation degree can be determined on the basis of Kaula’s rule ([RD.31] and equation D.6).
 This is briefly illustrated via an example that selects a suitable truncation degree l for the orbit height of GNSS constellations, which have a radius r of about 4 times the equatorial radius (i.e. an altitude of H≈25 000 km).